andrefrsousa/SuperBottomSheet/README.md

 ## Sample Project

-We have a sample project in Kotlin that demonstrates the use of the Lib [here](https://github.com/andrefrsousa/SuperBottomSheet/blob/master/demo/src/main/java/com/andrefrsousa/superbottomsheet/demo/MainActivity.kt).
+We have a sample project in Kotlin that demonstrates the use of the library [here](https://github.com/andrefrsousa/SuperBottomSheet/blob/master/demo/src/main/java/com/andrefrsousa/superbottomsheet/demo/MainActivity.kt).

 ![](/raw/example.gif)